AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/setup.md

 <!-- TODO([#1056](https://github.com/AztecProtocol/aztec-packages/issues/1056)): Add a step for the starter kit -->

 ## Set up for aztec.nr contracts
-Assuming you a yarn project to interact with the aztec sandbox as detailed in the ,

 1. Inside the yarn project you created from the [Sanbox page](../getting_started/sandbox.md), create a sub-folder where the contracts will reside.